nomin709/analysis_for_recipes/README.md

 ## Final Model

-In this section, we will add more features and transform certain columns, as well as tune the hyperparameters further in Random Forest Regressor toimprove our model's performance.
+In this section, we will add more features and transform certain columns, as well as tune the hyperparameters further in Random Forest Regressor to improve our model's performance.

 Our final model uses the following features: `n_ingredients`, `minutes`, `tags`, `rating_avg`.

-`n_ingredients`

-This feature was retained from our baseline model.
+- **`n_ingredients`**: This feature was retained from our baseline model.
 We believe the number of ingredients impacts the number of steps, as more ingredients likely require more preparation and steps to combine.
 A slight increasing trend was observed between n_ingredients and n_steps, suggesting its relevance, despite the pattern not being significant.
 This column is numerical and was left as-is.
 This trend might be useful in helping the model predict n_steps.

-`minutes`

-This feature also remained from the baseline model.
+- **`minutes`**: This feature also remained from the baseline model.
 Preparation time (`minutes`) is likely correlated with the number of steps; longer preparation times generally imply more steps.
 We log-transformed this feature due to its right-skewed distribution, aiming to normalize it and improve model performance.

-`tags`

-We included tags to capture additional dimensions of the recipes.
+- **`tags`**: We included tags to capture additional dimensions of the recipes.
 Given the large number of unique tags (549), we selected 9 relevant tags: breakfast, lunch, dinner, snacks, desserts, beverages, appetizers, vegetarian, and side-dishes.
 These tags provide context about the type and complexity of the recipes.
-It is reasonable that certain types of recipes has less steps such that appetizers or bevarages are likely to have less steps compared to other recipe types.
+It is reasonable that certain types of recipes has less steps such that appetizers or beverages are likely to have less steps compared to other recipe types.
 This notion was observed in our Hypothesis Testing section where we determined that the average number of steps for breakfast and lunch is different.
 We manually one-hot encoded these tags to include them in the model, applying 1 if a recipe has the tag and 0 if not.

-`rating_avg`

-Though there wasn't a clear pattern between rating_avg and n_steps due to variability, we believe the average rating may influence the number of steps.
+- **`rating_avg`**: Though there wasn't a clear pattern between rating_avg and n_steps due to variability, we believe the average rating may influence the number of steps.
 Recipes with fewer steps might tend to have higher ratings for their simplicity and efficiency.
 This feature is a continuous numerical value and was included as-is.

 After preprocessing, we used GridSearchCV to find the best hyperparameters for the RandomForestRegressor.
 We tested the hyperparameters:

-**max_depth**: By tuning max_depth, we aim to find an optimal depth that captures the underlying patterns in the data without overfitting becasue shallow trees may lead to underfitting (high bias), while deep trees can lead to overfitting (high variance).
+- **`max_depth`**: By tuning max_depth, we aim to find an optimal depth that captures the underlying patterns in the data without overfitting because shallow trees may lead to underfitting (high bias), while deep trees can lead to overfitting (high variance).
 We tested depths from 5 to 30.

-**n_estimators**: Increasing the number of trees generally improves model performance by reducing variance and avoiding overfitting.
+- **`n_estimators`**: Increasing the number of trees generally improves model performance by reducing variance and avoiding overfitting.
 However, more trees also increase computational cost and training time.
 By tuning n_estimators, we aim to find a balance between model performance and computational efficiency.
 We tried 50 to 150 trees.

-**min_samples_split**: By tuning min_samples_split, we aim to achieve a balance that prevents overfitting while capturing important patterns, as smaller values can lead to overfitting, while larger values can result in underfitting.
+- **`min_samples_split`**: By tuning min_samples_split, we aim to achieve a balance that prevents overfitting while capturing important patterns, as smaller values can lead to overfitting, while larger values can result in underfitting.
 We tested values from 2 to 5.

 The best hyperparameters identified were:
-- max_depth: 30
+- **`max_depth`**: 30
-- n_estimators: 150
+- **`n_estimators`**: 150
-- min_samples_split: 3
+- **`min_samples_split`**: 3

 We evaluated the final model performance using the same training and testing sets.
 The results are as follows:

-Train RMSE (Best Model): 3.32
+- **Train RMSE (Best Model):** 3.32

-Test RMSE (Best Model): 3.93
+- **Test RMSE (Best Model):** 3.93

 The final model showed a significant improvement over the baseline model, with the test RMSE decreasing from 5.52 to 3.93.
 This reduction indicates that the final model's predictions are more accurate.
 The added features and hyperparameter tuning contributed to this enhanced performance, suggesting a better representation of the data generating process and more effective handling of the complexity in the recipes.